adamwiggins/clockwork/README.md

 A handler with `:thread` parameter runs in a different thread.

-If a job is long running or IO-intensive, this option will be useful to keep the clock precise.
+If a job is long-running or IO-intensive, this option helps keep the clock precise.

 Configuration
 -----------------------

-Clockwork exposes a couple of configuration options you may change:
+Clockwork exposes a couple of configuration options:

 ### :logger

-By default Clockwork logs to STDOUT.
-In case you prefer to make it to use our own logger implementation you have to specify the `logger` configuration option.
+By default Clockwork logs to `STDOUT`.
+In case you prefer your own logger implementation you have to specify the `logger` configuration option.
 See example below.

 ### :sleep_timeout

-Clockwork wakes up once a second (by default) and performs its duties.
-If that is the rare case you need to tweak the number of seconds it sleeps then you have the `sleep_timeout` configuration option to set like shown below.
+Clockwork wakes up once a second and performs its duties.
+To change the number of seconds Clockwork sleeps, set the `sleep_timeout` configuration option as shown below in the example.

 ### :tz

 This is the default timezone to use for all events.
 When not specified this defaults to the local timezone.
-Specifying :tz in the the parameters for an event overrides anything set here.
+Specifying :tz in the parameters for an event overrides anything set here.

 ### :max_threads

 Clockwork runs handlers in threads.
-If it exceeds `max_threads`, it will warn you about missing jobs.
+If it exceeds `max_threads`, it will warn you (log an error) about missing jobs.

 ### Configuration example